 We all need to relax at some point.

-Make the most of them.
+Please make the most of them.

-When you get home from relaxing, take a day to get ready for Monday, with renewed energy, brighter attitudes, and new ideas.
+When you get home from relaxing, take a day to get ready for Monday with renewed energy, brighter attitudes, and new ideas.
 Then think about your next adventure.
-Find a photo of it and put it on your vision broad.
-It will give you something to look forward to, a new goal to achieve and wonderful new memories to make.
+Find a photo of it and put it on your vision board.
+It will give you something to look forward to, a new goal to achieve, and fantastic new memories to make.